mhendrey/lakeshack/README.md

 * my_bucket/my_project/2023/03/16/part-7777_bbbb.gz.parquet
 * my_bucket/my_project/2023/03/16/part-bbbc_ffff.gz.parquet

-Now if these are added to the `Metastore`, then when you the query wherehouse for id="1234" the metastore is first queried to see which files might have records with id="1234".
+Now if these are added to the `Metastore`, then when you the query lakeshack for id="1234" the metastore is first queried to see which files might have records with id="1234".
 In this case the file path for 2023/03/15/part-0000_3333.gz.parquet and 2023/03/16/part-0000_3333.gz.parquet are returned.
 Then only these files will be